 Dolls of the World 2009

 The theme of this tribute to Rosemary is ‘Dolls of the World’, a collection of globally inspired doll’s.
 In Rosemary’s memory, her husband and daughter have donated 14” vinyl dolls with porcelain like face, arms & legs for your use in creating an international design.
-These uniquely designed dolls will be donated to the New Children's Cancer Center at Sloan Kettering.
 ‘Dolls of the World’ aim is to inspire young design students and professionals to promote discussion about this sensitive topic often considered off-limits.
 And your involvement in this project is sure to bring a smile to the faces of young children.

 Rosemary Hogan lost a ten year battle with breast cancer, her daughter Carolyn wrote, ‘my mother was accepted into the Fashion Apparel Design program in fall of 1998.
 She was 60 years old and very excited to be starting her journey towards finally getting a college degree.
 This was a strictly personal goal, as she was already an amazing seamstress and also had her own business creating beautiful communion and wedding dolls.
 The attention to detail that she took with each doll’s dress and accessories never allowed her to actually profit from this small business, but that didn’t matter.
 Creating the dolls was what she loved to do and she was fortunate and grateful that she was able to use her sewing skills in a way that gave her great satisfaction as well as bringing joy to others.’